 SGI Xinerama is an enhanced version of the standard Xinerama X extension, which groups all screens managed by the X server into one logical screen that it exposes to applications.
 You must have administrative privileges to enable or disable the SGI Xinerama extension.
+The SGI Xinerama proxy layer is only available on older platforms, as described in Chapter 5, "Limitations".

 For more information about the SGI Xinerama extension, see the Xinerama(3X11) man page.